Get active. Save lives.

 Unicef Kid Power

-During 2015, Design Group Italia worked with UNICEF Ventures Lab to translate the Kid Power school programme into a fully-fledged retail proposal.
-DGI used its multi-faceted design talents to take Kid Power to market through messaging, graphics, user experience, and events.
-The range of products went on pre-sale in Target stores in late 2015 before being rolled out across the USA from early 2016.
+We worked with UNICEF Ventures Lab to translate the Kid Power school programme into a fully-fledged retail proposal.
+Our multidisciplinary team took Kid Power to market through messaging, graphics, user experience, and events, delivering:

 - Brand architecture (logo + brand manual)